About Jellyfish

 A Tuesday at Champs

 Penn State.
-Same booth, same friends, same playlist — and a night that hits different.
+Same bar, same friends — and a night that hit different.
 James starts asking why.
 The Equation to a Good Time goes from bar napkin to a real framework his professors sign off on.
+The first build team comes together: 9-10 friends and classmates who'd been in those nights and wanted to figure out why.

 2018–2023